 - Have your child creep or crawl on the floor

-- Encourage him or her to sit up or roll over
+- Encourage them to sit up or roll over

 - Offer toys with different shapes and textures to build fine motor control